-The Accountancy & Information Systems Department at VSB is nationally recognized for its rigorous accounting programs, which top recruiters routinely claim to produce some of the most highly desirable job candidates available.
+The Accounting & Information Systems Department at VSB is nationally recognized for its rigorous accounting programs, which top recruiters routinely claim to produce some of the most highly desirable job candidates available.
 Over the past five years, nearly 100 percent of graduating seniors in the accounting program had secured jobs before their graduation date.

-Michael F. Peters, Chair
+Michael F. Peters

-Accountancy and Information Systems
+Chair, Accounting and Information Systems

 LinkedIn “studied a hundred-million worker database to determine which schools seem to be launching more graduates into the top companies in various professional field.
 Accounting was Villanova and Notre Dame”

 -Thomas L Friedman Thank you for Being Late

 Professor of Accounting & Information Systems, Dr. Lucy Chen examines the current issues between IFRS vs U.S. GAAP.
 Click here to read more.